 is sampled in the framework of Python MCMC module \textit{emcee} \citep{Foreman_Mackey_2013}.
-The different prior ranges will slightly affect the fitted results, we employ a uniform prior on $H_0$ in the range [0, 150] $\Mpc$, $\Omega_m$ in the range [0.05, 0.5], $\Omega_k$ in the range [-1, 1] (if available), and torsion parameter $\alpha$ in the range [-0.5, 0.5] to make sure that they are either physically motivated or sufficiently conservative.
+We employ a uniform prior on $H_0$ in the range [0, 150] $\Mpc$, $\Omega_m$ in the range [0.05, 0.5], $\Omega_k$ in the range [-1, 1] (if available), and torsion parameter $\alpha$ in the range [-0.5, 0.5] to make sure that they are either physically motivated or sufficiently conservative.

 In order to demonstrate the constraining power of such observational datasets, we will discuss $\Lambda$CDM, Case I, and Case II models both in flat and non-flat cases.
 For $\Lambda$CDM models, the posterior one-dimensional (1-D) probability distributions and two-dimensional (2-D) confidence regions of the cosmological parameters for flat and non-flat $\Lambda$CDM models are shown in Fig. 2.
-We obtain the best-fitting values with 68.3\% confidence level for the cosmological parameters: $H_0=68.28^{+0.40}_{-0.41}$ $\Mpc$ and $\Omega_m=0.319^{+0.006}_{-0.006}$ in the frame work of flat $\Lambda$CDM model.
-Our constraint on $H_0$ and $\Omega_m$ in the framework of flat $\Lambda$CDM cosmology is well consistent with the results Planck collaboration within 1$\sigma$ confidence level.
+We obtain the best-fit values with 68.3\% confidence level for the cosmological parameters: $H_0=68.28^{+0.40}_{-0.41}$ $\Mpc$ and $\Omega_m=0.319^{+0.006}_{-0.006}$ in the framework of flat $\Lambda$CDM model.
+Our constraints on $H_0$ and $\Omega_m$ in the framework of flat $\Lambda$CDM cosmology are well consistent with the recent results of Planck collaboration within 1$\sigma$ confidence level.
 Such combination of datasets results in an precision on Hubble constant $\Delta H_0 \sim 0.5$ and matter density $\Delta \Omega_m\sim10^{-3}$ in the flat standard cosmological model.
-In non-flat $\Lambda$CDM model, the best-fitting values are $H_0=65.59^{+1.53}_{-1.46}$ $\Mpc$, $\Omega_m=0.324^{+0.007}_{-0.007}$, and $\Omega_k=0.110^{+0.065}_{-0.062}$.
-Our constraint results slightly favor a open Universe and there is no obvious signal indicating the deviation from a flat Universe within $2\sigma$ confidence level.
-Such unambiguous result by combining quasars and BAO datasets is also consistent with the current analysis results which inferred the $\Omega_k$ by other model independent methods \cite{LiuT20b,2020ApJ...901..129L,2021MNRAS.503.2179Q}.
+In non-flat $\Lambda$CDM model, the best-fit values are $H_0=65.59^{+1.53}_{-1.46}$ $\Mpc$, $\Omega_m=0.324^{+0.007}_{-0.007}$, and $\Omega_k=0.110^{+0.065}_{-0.062}$.
+Although our constraint results slightly favor a open universe, there is no obvious signal indicating the deviation from a flat Universe within $2\sigma$ confidence level.
+Such unambiguous result by combining quasars and BAO datasets is also consistent with the current analysis results which inferred $\Omega_k$ through other model-independent methods \cite{LiuT20b,2020ApJ...901..129L,2021MNRAS.503.2179Q}.
 The numerical results are summarized in Table 1.